About Morris Inn

 Morris Inn sits at the heart of Notre Dame’s storied campus and continues to be known as “The Living Room of the University.”
 Following a $30 million renovation, Morris Inn offers 150 guest rooms, including 18 spacious suites.
 With two distinct dining options — Rohr’s, and the Wind Family Fireside Terrace — guests will find the perfect atmosphere in which to enjoy a business lunch, family gathering, special occasion or a casual meal.

 In addition, Morris Inn now has a spacious ballroom and ample meeting space with modern amenities to host business meetings and social events.
-It is a Historic Hotels of America member and a AAA Four Diamond Hotel, placing it in the top 5% of hotels in the United States.
+It is a AAA Four Diamond Hotel, placing it in the top 5% of hotels in the United States.

 At a Glance